Diseases & Conditions

 The hamstring and quadriceps muscle groups are particularly at risk for muscle strains because they cross both the hip and knee joints.
 They are also used for high-speed activities, such as track and field events (running, hurdles, long jump), football, basketball, and soccer.

 Muscle strains usually happen when a muscle is stretched beyond its limit, tearing the muscle fibers.
-They frequently occur near the point where the muscle joins the tough, fibrous connective tissue of the tendon.
-A similar injury occurs if there is a direct blow to the muscle.
+This injury frequently occurs near the point where the muscle joins the tough, fibrous connective tissue of the tendon.
+A direct blow to the muscle may also cause a similar injury.
 Muscle strains in the thigh can be quite painful.

 Once a muscle strain occurs, the muscle is vulnerable to reinjury.
 It is important to let the muscle heal properly and to follow preventive guidelines from your doctor.